ka83753/control-repo/README.md

 ## Why is this needed?

-There is a bit of divergence in this control-repo from the standard [Control-Repo](https://github.com/puppetlabs-seteam/control-repo)
+There is a bit of divergence in this control-repo from the SE-Team [Control-Repo](https://github.com/puppetlabs-seteam/control-repo)

 There are a few reasons for this:
 1. CD4PE is currently private